BaysaaC/char-manager-v2/README.md

 ## Introduction :
 **The job:**
 <br>
->*A Comics fan client would like to manage his favorites characters on a dashboard.
-He contacts you to create an app that will be able to view, edit, create all his favorites characters.*
+>*" A Comics fan client would like to manage his favorites characters on a dashboard.
+He contacts you to create an app that will be able to view, edit, create all his favorites characters. "*

 ## End result (deployment):
 **Github Page URL :**